filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 This gives you full control over the user experience when something goes wrong.

-## And there's more…

-### Panels

-- Email change verification is now built-in.
-- Resource classes are now generated inside their own namespaces for better organisation.
-- Multi-tenancy now uses automatic global scopes and lifecycle events.
-- Dashboard widgets now support the full responsive grid system.
-- Chart widgets can now be filtered using a custom form.

-### Schemas

-- Container queries can now be used in schema grids.

-### Forms

-- Form fields now automatically cast state to the correct data format.
-> For example, if you have a Select for an enum field, the state of that select is now an enum object instead of a string — even when using `$state` or `$get()`.

-### Actions

-- Prebuilt bulk actions can now run without fetching and hydrating all models.
-- Deselected records are now tracked when using "Select all".
-> This improves performance by minimizing how many record keys need to be stored.

 ## Conclusion

 Filament v4 Beta brings a wide range of improvements designed to make your development experience faster, more consistent, and easier to maintain.
 Since it's still in `beta`, now is the perfect time to explore the new features and share feedback.